TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

         return students;
     }

-    /* Function to allocate the book to â€˜mâ€™ students such that the maximum number
+    /* Function to allocate the book to ‘m’ students such that the maximum number
     of pages assigned to a student is minimum*/ public int findPages(int[] nums, int m) {